rism-digital/muscat-guidelines/default/en/source_852.md

 **Required field.**

-Enter the shelfmark (also called call number) in this field.
+Enter the shelfmark (also called "call number") in this field.
 Transcribe as precisely as possible, including spacing and punctuation, but enter shelfmarks as a single line of text without line breaks.
 Enter shelfmarks consistently within any given library collection.
 Indicate superscript characters with \| (the vertical pipe).
 If no shelfmark is present, enter the English phase **[without shelfmark]** in square brackets.
 The English phrase **[no indication]** can be used if the presence of a shelfmark is unknown.
 Enter additional shelfmarks in the field **Other shelfmarks (591)**.

 In records for printed music, the phase **[no indication]** has been automatically added by the Editorial Center in cases where a shelfmark is not available.
 RISM contributors revising their holdings should change **[no indication]** to the current shelfmark.